This Time is Different: An Observability Perspective on Time Series Foundation Models

 \subsubsection{Inference procedures}

-To evaluate the comparison models on BOOM, we closely follow the evaluation methodology used in the GIFT-Eval implementation.
+To evaluate the comparison models on \boom, we closely follow the evaluation methodology used in the GIFT-Eval implementation.
 For models not included in GIFT-Eval, we rely on their official implementations and recommended evaluation procedures.

 All foundation models are evaluated using a unified context length of 2048.
 This choice is informed by preliminary experiments showing that a shorter context length (512) leads to a general degradation in performance across models.
 Therefore, we opt for a relatively large context window (2048) to preserve forecast quality, while ensuring feasibility on available hardware.

 To evaluate the zero-shot performance of other foundation models on \boom, we follow the sampling procedures outlined in their respective manuscripts.
 For Chronos, we generate 20 samples and use the median prediction as the point forecast.
 For Moirai, we generate 100 samples, again taking the median, and set the patch size to ``auto''.
 For \toto we generate 256 samples and take the median as the point forecast.
 TimesFM produces only point forecasts of the mean, which we use directly.
 In all cases, we compute CRPS with respect to the probabilistic samples and MASE with respect to the point forecast.
 Since TimesFM and Chronos support only univariate forecasting, we evaluate each variate independently.
 In contrast, both Moirai and \toto support joint prediction over groups of related variates.